IBM/GetStartedJava/README.md

 ## Flow
 <!--Add new flow steps based on the architecture diagram-->
+1. User sets up and imports code into Liberty Runttime Environment
-1. User provides name for the app
+2. User provides name for the app
 2. App checks Redis cache to see if name has already been added
 3. If name hasn't been added, store name in Cloudant